Table of Contents

 What is Forensic Psychology?

-As the name suggests, forensic psychology involves applying psychology for criminal investigation and law.
-It is also concerned with civil as well as administrative matters that ensure a definitive and precise work ethic.
+As the name suggests, forensic psychology involves applying psychology to criminal investigation and law.
+It is also concerned with civil and administrative matters that ensure a definitive and precise work ethic.

 Forensic psychology careers include being-